Skip to main content

 Slice the pork steak widthways into 1cm thick slices.
 Add the pork slices to the sauce and stir to glaze evenly.

-Using a fork, gently fluff the rice, then stir through the sesame seeds.
+Using a fork, gently fluff the rice.

 6